 Graduates of foreign law schools who have not earned a graduate law degree from a U.S. law school

-These students may be awarded up to a maximum of 29 advanced standing credits towards the J.D. degree for law courses taken in the degree granting foreign law school.
+Foreign-trained law students may be awarded up to a maximum of 29 advanced standing credits towards the J.D. degree for law courses taken in the degree granting foreign law school.
 Graduates of civil law schools generally will not be awarded as many advanced standing credits as will graduates of common law schools.
 (Miami Law also offers an Intensive Legal English + LL.M. program option for qualified law students who need to improve English proficiency before commencing LL.M. studies.)

 V - Practicing Law in the United States: Important Notice for All International Applicants